redFrik/udk16-Immersive_Technologies/udk161117/README.md

 ![spiral](04spiral.png?raw=true "spiral")

-last we add a sine function for the z axis as well. zoom out the main camera a bit and you should see a complex structure spiraling around in three dimensions.
+we can add a sine function for the z axis as well. zoom out the main camera a bit and you should see a complex structure spiraling around in three dimensions.

 ```javascript
 var speed= 0.005;